linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Continental Illinois Case(1).md

 Beginning in 1973, Continental embarked on an aggressive assault on selected segments of the banking market.
 The bank rapidly built up its consumer loan portfolio.
 A private placement unit was created that secured a foothold in the market by arranging placements of debt for small companies.
 Its international effort was expanded by structuring syndicated Eurodollar loans, making advances in direct lending to European multinational companies, and becoming active in project financing.

 Like most banks, Continental suffered during the collapse of the real estate investment trust industry in the mid-1970s.
 Continental's management, however, handled this problem well; it recovered from its real estate problems more successfully than most other large banks with similar problems.
 As a result, Continental continued to remain active in real estate lending throughout the 1970s.
-Its mortgage and real estate portfolio grew from  \$997 million at the end of 1977 to approximately\$ 2.3 billion at the end of 1979.
+Its mortgage and real estate portfolio grew from  \$997 million at the end of 1977 to approximately \$2.3 billion at the end of 1979.

 Continental emerged from the 1974-75 recession with one of the best loan loss records among its peer group, reflecting management's ability to steer the bank through economic downturns.
 Financial problems at some of Continental's prime competitors in the late 1970s also provided the bank with a competitive opportunity to increase its market share and become the "premier bank in the Midwest."